 - Want to enjoy this crescent cheese danish with a bit of flavor?
 Add some raspberry or strawberry jam along with the cheese.
 It’ll bring some nice sweet and tart flavor to the danishes.

 - Want to turn these simple danishes into fall-inspired ones?
-Add a tiny sprinkle of cinnamon powder into the cream cheese mixture.
+Add a tiny sprinkle of cinnamon powder to the cream cheese mixture.
 It’ll lend a nice element of warmth to them!

 - And since we’re talking about fall, why not add a couple of spoonfuls of pumpkin puree or some pumpkin spice to the mixture?
 The result?
 The most dreamy and delicious fall-inspired danishes you could ever have!

 - Want to turn these danishes into a savory treat?
-You can also ditch the glaze and throw in some add-ons like chives and crushed black pepper into the cream cheese mixture.
+You can also ditch the glaze and add-ons like chives and crushed black pepper into the cream cheese mixture.